heldercruzh/thread-implamentations/README.md

 <h1 aligh="center">Thread is the application can create a small unit of tasks to execute in parallel. <h1>

-	- Once we start any thread, it’s execution depends on the OS implementation of time slicing and we can’t control heir execution.
-However we can set threads priority but even then it doesn’t guarantee that higher priority thread will be executed first.
+Once we start any thread, it’s execution depends on the OS implementation of time slicing and we can’t control heir execution.
+However we can set threads priority But even then it doesn’t guarantee that higher priority thread will be executed first.

 # Types
 	- user thread  (ex: main method)